 What to Consider When Choosing the Best TV Antenna for Local Stations

-Range is perhaps the most important factor when it comes to picking out the best possible HDTV antenna for your needs.
+The range is perhaps the most important factor when it comes to picking out the best possible HDTV antenna for your needs.
 You’ll want an indoor or outdoor model that has at least 30 miles worth of range in order to pick up all available channels without any static interruptions whatsoever.
-The majority of antennas will have between 50-100 mile ranges; however, this isn’t always guaranteed so make sure you check before placing your order!
+The majority of antennas will have between 50-100 mile ranges; however, this isn’t always guaranteed so make sure you check before placing your order.

 Ease of use is important, especially if you aren’t tech-savvy or have trouble following written instructions.
 Many antennas come with illustrated manuals that make installation a breeze while others may require assembly (usually just popping pieces together).
 Make sure you also check out customer reviews to get an idea about how easy/hard the antenna was to install for other people.

 Appearance should always be considered when making a purchase, especially if the antenna will be on display for all to see.
 Thankfully, many of the newer models are sleek and come in a variety of colors so you can pick one that matches your home décor.
 If you’re really not sure what you want, there are always neutral black or white versions to choose from as well.